Shaving Soap FAQ.

 What are the ingredients in your shaving soap?

-Some soaps might contain goat milk, beer, coconut milk, or other types of clay.
-All ingredients are listed on the soap label.
+Some soaps might contain goat milk, beer, coconut milk, or other types of clay and all ingredients are listed on the soap label.
+It is not a vegetarian product (but my bath/facial/salt/shampoo soaps are all vegetarian or vegan).

 Is your soap made with essential oils or fragrances?